raptorofaxys/GBEmu/README.md

 ## Known Issues
 * HALT bug is not implemented
 * Zombie sound envelope sweeps are not implemented
+* Noise channel LFSR is not right but sounds good for the majority of games
 * There is a minor sound glitch (audible in e.g. Alleyway); sound channels do not quite mute when they should
 * There is a minor rendering glitch in Radar Mission Game Mode A when the game board fades in; there should be a kind of window-shade effect, but in this emulator the effect is a little janky and the screen flashes white a few times